Crackerjack (2002 film)

-Crackerjack is a 2002 Australian comedy film starring Mick Molloy, Bill Hunter, Frank Wilson, Monica Maughan, Samuel Johnson, Lois Ramsey, Bob Hornery, Judith Lucy and John Clarke.
+Crackerjack is a 2002 Australian sports comedy film starring Mick Molloy, Bill Hunter, Frank Wilson, Monica Maughan, Samuel Johnson, Lois Ramsey, Bob Hornery, Judith Lucy and John Clarke.

 Plot

 Jack Simpson is a wisecracking, directionless layabout who works at an inner city telemarketing firm.
 For years he has been a member at the Cityside Lawn Bowls Club (in fact he has three memberships), but he has never played a single game, having only joined to get the free parking spaces from which he makes extra cash by renting them to his workmates.
 But Cityside is in dire financial trouble and a greedy developer, Bernie Fowler, wants to turn it into a soulless pokies venue.
 The Club President, Len, decides that all existing members must now play and Jack reluctantly has to turn up on Saturdays to take part in the bowling matches.
 Jack proves to be a natural player but he soon annoys and upsets the older club members with his brashness and lack of tact.
 Veteran player Stan, sensing that Jack only needs some guidance, both in the game and in life, takes him under his wing acts as a father figure, teaching him to think of other people apart from himself.

 After losing his girlfriend and his job, the Bowls Club suddenly becomes all Jack has in his life and, despite himself, he grows fond of the older members.
 His flatmate, Dave, joins the club and he starts a relationship with Nancy, a journalist.
 Bernie, determined to take over the club, investigates Jack and exposes his illegal car park hiring scam, which almost gets him expelled.
 Cityside enters a major tournament at Bernie's glitzy club, the prize money from which will save their independence.
 Jack's selfish showboating almost costs them the first round but Stan and the others make Jack finally realise he is part of a team.